 # Service-as-Software: 8 SaaS Categories AI Agents Replace

-Bret Taylor's Sierra raised $950M at a $15.8B valuation this week.
-Decagon, Glean, and Harvey each crossed $1B.
+Bret Taylor's Sierra recently raised $950M at an over $15B valuation.
+Decagon and Glean crossed $1B, while Harvey hit an $11B valuation.
 Foundation Capital's service-as-software thesis — that AI agents will not assist software users but replace them — is no longer a venture deck.
 It is the funding pattern of 2026.

 The shift matters because it inverts the SaaS pricing model.
 For 25 years, vendors charged per seat for software that humans operate.
 Service-as-software charges per outcome — per resolved ticket, per sourced candidate, per closed deal — for an agent that does the job.
 Your SaaS bill stops being a software cost and starts being a payroll line.